Networking Option 2: Self-service networks¶

 OVERLAY_INTERFACE_IP_ADDRESSwith the management IP address of the compute node.
 See Host networking for more information.

-In the case of using the hybrid iptables firewall driver, ensure your Linux operating system kernel supports network bridge filters by verifying all the following
+Ensure your Linux operating system kernel supports network bridge filters by verifying all the following

 sysctlvalues are set to